 Fix 1: Restart Your PC

-If there’s a temporary bug or a background process that is behind the problem, a quick reboot of your PC might fix it.
+If there’s a temporary bug or a background process behind the problem, a quick reboot of your PC might fix it.
 A reboot refreshes system processes and connected devices.
 It often fixes minor issues.
 Before restarting your PC, make sure to close all the running applications.
 Also, disconnect other connected devices.

 To restart your computer, press the Windows button on your keyboard or click the Windows icon in the taskbar, click the power button icon, and select Restart.
 Wait until the PC reboots completely.
 Now, try connecting your Galaxy Buds Live.